José Clímaco

+Life and career

-As a budding composer and director, Climaco spent part of the studying filmmaking in Hollywood by 1939.
+As a budding composer and director, Clímaco spent part of the studying filmmaking in Hollywood by 1939.
 Upon his return to Manila, he became the manager of a radio station.
 He met his wife, Lilian Velez, when she won first place in a singing contest sponsored by his station.
-They were married in 1942 and they had one child named Vivian.
-During the Second World War, Climaco was briefly arrested by the Japanese and tortured in Fort Santiago.
+They were married in 1942 and they had one child named Vivian, born 1944.
+During the Second World War, Clímaco was briefly arrested by the Japanese and tortured in Fort Santiago.

-Climaco joined Filippine Films & Philippine Pictures as a director after the World War II.
+Climaco joined Filippine Films & Philippine Pictures as a director after World War II.
 He directed his wife in her film debut, and in several films afterwards which she had starred in with her leading man, the former child actor Narding Anzures.
 Perhaps the most famous film he made with Velez was Ang Kabukiran, a film inspired by a song composed by his father-in-law and popularized by his wife.

 In 1948, Velez was murdered by her co-star Anzures, an event that shocked Manila.
-Climaco subsequently joined LVN Pictures as a director, shortly after his wife's death and resumed his filmmaking career.
+Clímaco subsequently joined LVN Pictures as a director, shortly after his wife's death and resumed his filmmaking career.
 He directed films for LVN until the late 1950s.
 Among his other films for LVN included Parola, starring Jaime de la Rosa and Norma Blancaflor.
-Climaco also indulged in cameo appearances in his own film.
+Clímaco also indulged in cameo appearances in his own film.
 He later remarried and had additional children.